-Thanks to funding from The Department of Education and the Mercers Company, we've been running 29 pilots in England reaching 428 young people and 150 adult volunteers.
+Thanks to funding from The Department of Education and the Mercers Company, in 2019 we ran 29 pilots in England reaching 428 young people and 150 adult volunteers.
 All of the pilots were in disadvantaged communities and 60% of the families involved had no previous connection to Scouts.
-75% of these pilots have continued virtually through COVID-19.
+75% of these pilots continued virtually through COVID-19.

-The pilots have shown that working with younger children opens up new opportunities for adult volunteer recruitment, especially parents.
-New volunteers have also shown an interest in supporting Scouts beyond the pilots and across different roles.
+The pilots showed that working with younger children opens up new opportunities for adult volunteer recruitment, especially parents.
+New volunteers also showed an interest in supporting Scouts beyond the pilots and across different roles.

-There are three different models (Family-led, Partner-led and Scout-led) that’ve been tested through the pilots to understand the best delivery model, however, they all ran the same programme that combines the best of Scouts with what we know about the needs of young children.
+There were three different models (Family-led, Partner-led and Scout-led) that were tested through the pilots to understand the best delivery model, however, they all ran the same programme that combines the best of Scouts with what we know about the needs of young children.

 Working with Action for Children, 52 weeks’ worth of programme materials were created and provided in an ‘off-the-shelf’ format to a team of adults to run the section pilots.
 Check out our blog to find out more about the early years programme.

-We’ve also spoken with a random sample of more than 200 volunteers to gather feedback about the opportunities, concerns and support for Scouts for four and five year olds.
+We also spoke with a random sample of more than 200 volunteers to gather feedback about the opportunities, concerns and support for Scouts for four and five year olds.
 Of this sample, 80% were in favour of the new section.